-This kind of face to face interaction with our kids is what pediatrician Skyler Kalady, MD highly recommends.
-Not only are we bonding with our children and creating grounds for a healthy relationship, it helps our kids learn social skills and how to interact verbally and nonverbally.
+This kind of face-to-face interaction with our kids is what pediatrician Skyler Kalady, MD, highly recommends.
+Not only are we bonding with our children and creating grounds for a healthy relationship, but it also helps our kids learn social skills and how to interact verbally and nonverbally.

 “Just sit down with your child, or chase them around and let them explore their environment ― even if it’s a little bit exhausting,” she says.
 “When they are quiet, read them a book or play with ‘old school’ toys like blocks and puzzles, toys without electronic parts.
 This allows children to explore, be curious and learn the best.”

 With all the warnings surrounding screen time, we’re left to wonder, what are the best ways to allow our children to interact with what has become an everyday tool for adults?
-The recommendations that I found on multiple websites were a lot easier to digest when it came to limiting screen time as opposed to taking it away altogether.
-But the recurring theme that came with these recommendations, was that parents need to take an active role in what their child is interacting with.
-That doesn’t mean hovering all the time, just check in on your kids.
+The recommendations that I found on multiple websites were a lot easier to digest when it came to limiting screen time instead of taking it away altogether.
+But the recurring theme that came with these recommendations was that parents need to take an active role in what their child is interacting with.
+That doesn’t mean hovering all the time.
+Just check in on your kids.
 Ask them questions about what they are playing or watching.
 Engaging in what they are interested in goes a long way for both parties.

-It’s not really fair to label all screen time as evil, especially when there are educational television shows and games that sneakily teach kids coding, engineering and foreign languages.
-Even though doctors don’t agree on what age children should start interacting with screens, they do agree that playing games on a tablet or with a video game controller can help with hand eye coordination and lead to quicker response times.
+It’s not fair to label all screen time as evil, especially when educational television shows and games sneakily teach kids coding, engineering, and foreign languages.
+Even though doctors don’t agree on what age children should start interacting with screens, they agree that playing games on a tablet or with a video game controller can help with hand-eye coordination and lead to quicker response times.